goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 The significance of `-- ` is that it's a comment indicator in SQL which makes the rest of the query a comment.
 Now to preserve the `space` after `--` we add any character after that so that `space` doesn't get ignored in the `Http request`.
 We might also use `#`, `/* */` for comments depending on the SQL database provider.

 Continue this process till you encounter an error.
-Suppose you encounter an error while using the payload `order by 5` and did not return an error using `order by 4` which means that the query returns `4` columns.
+Suppose you encounter an error while using the payload `order by 5` and but not while using `order by 4` which means that the query returns `4` columns.

 ## How to exploit using SQL Injection